 - Loss of several key pharmaceutical company agreements.

 The main financial risks for Oriola involve currency rate, liquidity, interest rate and credit risks.
 Changes in the value of the Swedish krona has an impact on Oriola’s net sales, earnings and consolidated statement of financial position.
 Changes in cash flow forecasts can cause goodwill write-off.
-Financial risks are discussed more in detail in the Financial Statements of Oriola-KD Corporation.
+Financial risks are discussed more in detail in the Financial Statements of Oriola Corporation.

 Near terms risks and uncertainty factors